Menditect/documentation/docs/microflow-parameter-value.md

 ## Business rules

-- If the Datatype is an Object, either the value must be set to 'Empty' using the <i class="fal fa-empty-set"></i> button, or a former [Teststep](teststep) must be selected in order to be able to execute the Test Configuration.
+- If the Datatype is an Object, either the value must be set to 'Empty' using the "<i class="fal fa-empty-set"></i>" button, or a former [Teststep](teststep) must be selected in order to be able to execute the Test Configuration.
 - If the Datatype is not an Object and the input type is Former Teststep, a former [Teststep](teststep) must be selected in order to be able to execute the Test Configuration.

 Note that if a Value on Microflow Parameter Value is not set, this means the input parameter will be set to 'Empty' when executing the test.